 Welcome to Section Sign Records!

-Based out of Burlington Vermont, SSR is an ever-evolving, musically diverse independent DIY record label enabling choice artists to control as much of the creative/production process as possible.
+Based out of Burlington Vermont, SSR is an ever-evolving, musically diverse independent DIY record label working to expand accessibility while enabling choice artists to control as much of the creative/production process as possible.

 Check out an article in VT's Seven Days on SSR, Pours' s/t debut, and Alpenglow's forthcoming EP!!